-Future works include the following issues.
-First, the Sinc-collocation method for Volterra integral equations has been proposed by Rashidinia and Zarebnia~\cite{RZ3}, and similar results to this paper can be established for the method.
-Second, the error analysis for the Sinc-Nystr\"{o}m methods can be improved than Theorems~\ref{Thm:estimate_u-v} and~\ref{Thm:estimate_u-v-DE}.
-As described in Remark~\ref{rem:choice-h}, the mesh size $h$ for the SE/DE-Sinc quadrature is not optimally chosen because it can share the same $h$ as in the SE/DE-Sinc approximation, which is also used in the Sinc-collocation methods.
+The followings issues may be considered in future studies.
+First, a Sinc-collocation method for Volterra integral equations was proposed by Rashidinia and Zarebnia~\cite{RZ3}, and results similar to those of the present work can be established for that method.
+Second, the error analysis for the Sinc-Nystr\"{o}m methods can be improved compared with Theorems~\ref{Thm:estimate_u-v} and~\ref{Thm:estimate_u-v-DE}.
+As described in Remark~\ref{rem:choice-h}, the mesh size $h$ for the SE/DE-Sinc quadrature is not selected optimally because it can share the same $h$ as in the SE/DE-Sinc approximation, which is also used in the Sinc-collocation methods.
 However, in the case of the Sinc-Nystr\"{o}m methods, only the SE/DE-Sinc quadrature is used, and the mesh size $h$ can be optimally chosen.
-The error of this case should rigorously analyzed, in both cases of the SE transformation~\cite{RZ2} and DE transformation~\cite{MM}.
+The error of this case should be rigorously analyzed for both cases of the SE transformation~\cite{RZ2} and DE transformation~\cite{MM}.
 Third, explicit error bounds are desired for verified numerical computation.
 If we can compute the constant $C$ in Theorem~\ref{Thm:converge_new-SE} or~\ref{Thm:converge_new-DE}, we can guarantee the accuracy of the method by computing the right-hand side of the inequality.
-This can be done by examining the constants appearing in the convergence theorems, and using the results for basic approximation formulas~\cite{OMS4}.
-Results on these issues will be reported somewhere else soon.
+This can be performed by examining the constants appearing in the convergence theorems, and using the results for basic approximation formulas~\cite{OMS4}.
+We plan to report further results on these issues in future work.